-Major architectural changes were introduced into ArcGIS Server at version 10.1.
-Therefore, if you're migrating to 10.6.1 from 10.0 or earlier versions, you should closely follow the checklist in this topic.
-If you're upgrading 10.1 or a later version to ArcGIS Server 10.6.1, the following migration checklist does not apply.
-Instead, see Existing ArcGIS Server users to review a list of common upgrade questions and links to topics that provide full upgrade instructions.
+Major architectural changes were introduced into ArcGIS Server 10.1.
+Therefore, if you're migrating to 10.7.1 from 10.0 or earlier versions, you should closely follow the checklist in this topic.
+If you're upgrading 10.1 or a later version to ArcGIS Server 10.7.1, the following migration checklist does not apply.
+Instead, see Existing ArcGIS Server users to review common upgrade questions and links to topics that provide full upgrade instructions.

 This checklist contains the core migration steps that everyone needs to perform.
 You may find that other migration adjustments need to be made to support your specific set of services or web applications.
 In most cases, these other adjustments should be minor.

 Determine if the operating system (OS) hosting your current installation of ArcGIS Server is 32 bit or 64 bit.
 Beginning at version 10.1, ArcGIS Server requires a 64-bit OS, and the installation will exit and will not install if the OS does not meet this requirement.

 If your current OS is 32 bit, make sure the hardware is compatible to support hosting a 64-bit OS.
 If it's not capable of hosting a 64-bit OS, do not proceed with uninstalling ArcGIS Server.
 You'll need to acquire new hardware to support the latest version of ArcGIS Server.

 Determine the ArcGIS products and versions currently installed